exercism/powershell/docs/LEARNING.md

 # Learning PowerShell

-A great place to start learning PowerShell is at the PowerShell Github repository where it has a [learning section][].
+A great place to start learning PowerShell is picking a learning resource at the [learning section][] on Powershells website.
 This has a huge amount of information and links to a wide range of PowerShell topics.

 PowerShell also has a very complete self documenting help system.